john-science/john-science.github.io/_posts/2023-04-23-intermediate-git.md

 <img src="/assets/images/git/3_git_merge_type.png" alt="Options for merging the PR">

 1. **"Create a merge commit"** - If you can avoid it, I highly recommend never selecting this option.
-In fact, I recommend turning this AS an option in all your Git repositories.
-Merge commits clutter up your git history and make doing lots of things (like "git rebase") significantly harder, and sometimes impossible.
+In fact, I recommend turning this AS an option in all your GitHub repositories.
+Merge commits clutter up your Git history and make doing lots of things (like "git rebase") significantly harder.
 2. **"Squash and merge"** - This will take your entire PR and "squash" it down to one commit which gets added to the `main` branch.
 (You get a chance to re-write the commit message if you want.)
 This is the default option I like best, if it's possible.
-If your PR has one-and-only-one idea in it, then it makes sense to fully squash all the commit history of you working through the solution and make the git history a lot simpler and more clear.
+If your PR has one-and-only-one idea in it, then it makes sense to fully squash all the commit history of you working through the solution and make the Git history a lot more clear.
 3. **"Rebase and merge"** - If your PR has multiple commits, this feature will add those multiple commits to the history of the `main` branch.
 The only time this is useful is when your PR has multiple ideas and goals, and it can't be squashed.
 In that scenario, "Rebase and merge" is a great option.
 Though, again, is is usually a sign of a sloppy PR if it has more than one purpose.